jwhitbeck/hyperloglog/README.md

 This library make the following implementation choices

-* Uses a 64 bit hashing function for increased accuracy on higher cardinalities (> 1 billion) as suggested by Heule *et al* [2], instead of the large range corrections in the original paper [1].
+* Uses a 64 bit hashing function for increased accuracy on higher cardinalities (> 1 billion) as suggested by Heule *et al* [2], instead of the 32-bit hashing function with large range corrections in the original paper [1].
 * No small range corrections.
 If *m* is the number of observables, the hyperloglog aymptotic expected relative error is not typically attained for cardinalities less than *n = 5/2 m*.

 The table below shows the various hyperloglog operating points depending on the choice of the number of observables.